OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

    Vertices 1, 3, 2, 4, and 1 form a simple cycle.

-.. inlineav:: GIntroDefCON ss
-   :output: show

-|

-.. inlineav:: GIntroPathDefCON ss
-   :output: show

-A graph with relatively few edges is called a :term:`sparse graph`, while a graph with many edges is called a :term:`dense graph`.
-A graph containing all possible edges is said to be a :term:`complete graph`.
-Any subset of :math:`V` where all vertices in the subset connect to all other vertices in the subset is called a :term:`clique`.

 A sequence of vertices :math:`v_1, v_2, ..., v_n`
 forms a :term:`path` of length :math:`n-1` if there exist edges from :math:`v_i` to :math:`v_{i+1}` for :math:`1 \leq i < n`.